joelchoo/live-parking-info/presentation/presentation.md

 # Overview

-* Sharing on parking.sg
+* Sharing on Parking.sg
 * Hands on coding workshop

 ---

-# Sharing on parking.sg
+# Sharing on Parking.sg

 ---